Edward Henry Lloyd

 Edward Henry Lloyd (1825 – 21 December 1889) was an English-born Australian politician.

-He was born at Acton Round in Shropshire to army officer John Lloyd and Mary Evans.
+Edward was born at Acton Round in Shropshire to army officer John Lloyd and Mary Evans.
 Around 1849 he migrated to New South Wales, purchasing land on the Liverpool Plains in partnership with his brothers.
 Around 1855 he married Elizabeth Johnstone, with whom he had four children.
 In 1858 he was elected to the New South Wales Legislative Assembly for Liverpool Plains and Gwydir, but he retired in 1859.
 In 1863 he was appointed to the New South Wales Legislative Council, serving until 1865.
 Lloyd died in Sydney in 1889.